keithligh/Auto-Academic-Paper-RC1/LATEX_PREVIEW_SYSTEM.md

 - **Unified Logic**: We treat large HTML tables exactly like large equations.
 - **Visual vs Physical**: `transform: scale` shrinks the *visual* size, while `width: 1XX%` expands the *layout* size to match.
 - **Scrollbar Elimination**: Once scaled, the scrollbar is redundant and ugly, so we force `overflow-x: hidden`.
+- **The "Ghost Scrollbar" Protocol (v1.9.14)**: We force `overflow: hidden !important` on `.katex-display` via CSS.
+This prevents sub-pixel rounding errors (common in equation numbering) from triggering "ghost" vertical scrollbars, while the JS scaler handles the gross overflow logic.

 ### 3. Diagram Rendering (TikZ via Iframe)